esakal/react-workshop/workshop-guides/2-intermediate/intermediate-2.md

-# React workshop - Epic Intermediate-2
+# React workshop - Unit Intermediate-2

 ## Overview
-This epic cover some more advanced techniques
+This unit cover some more advanced techniques

-Enjoy!

-## Epic Tickets
+## Unit Tickets
-> In this epic they layout components were modified to gain access to channels-context. this is a simple yet efficiant way to introduce state management into the application.
-As mentioned earlier we will not cover state management in this workshop.
+> In this unit the layout components were refactored to include the actual look&feel and also to gain access to dedicated context used as state management.
+As mentioned earlier we will not discuss about the implementation of the state management as it will be covered in the following course.
 >
-> IMPORTANT: during this epic development you should not change component type, if a component is wrapped with High order component (HOC) it means that it has access to the context, all other component should be treated as dump components.
+> IMPORTANT: This unit introduce two types of components, smart and dump components.
+You are adviced not to change the type of the components. if a component is wrapped with High order component (HOC) it means that it has access to the context, all other component should be treated as dump components.

-> NOTICE: before you start working, please checkout  [intermediate-2](https://github.com/esakal/react-workshop/tree/intermediate-2) and use it to develop this epic tasks
+> NOTICE: before you start working, please checkout branch [intermediate-2](https://github.com/esakal/react-workshop/tree/intermediate-2) and use it to develop this unit tasks

 ### Ticket Intermediate-2 (introduce channels context)
+> This task is not personal and should be completed together during a joined session with the presenter.

 - [x] review together changes done in plop templates and in many app components to consume channels context

 ### Ticket Intermediate-2.1 (user profile)